Easy Overnight Oats

 Instructions

-• Let it soak in the fridge for at least 2 hours, but it's best to soak overnight for 8 hours.
+• Soak.
+Let it soak in the fridge for at least 2 hours, but it's best to soak overnight for 8 hours.
 This will yield a creamier consistency.

 Lisa’s Tips